 Retention roof

-In addition to sedum and nature roofs, there are retention roofs on which a large amount of water can be stored.
-On a retention roof, a water storage package is applied.
-This is done by placing crates on the roof structure that have a large water storage capacity.
-The water in these crates is retained or slowed down.
-A green roof will be placed on top of the crate construction that uses the water underneath.
+In addition to sedum and green roofs, there are also retention roofs that can store large amounts of water.
+A water storage package is installed on a retention roof.
+This is done by placing crates with a large water storage capacity on the roof structure.
+The water in these crates is retained or drained slowly.
+A green roof is installed on top of the crate structure, which makes use of the water underneath.

-Existing roofs are usually not designed for the weight of a retention roof.
-Such a roof is more difficult to construct yourself.
+Existing roofs are usually not designed to support the weight of a retention roof.
+Such a roof is more difficult to install yourself.
 If you are interested in a retention roof, hire a specialized company.

-A retention roof is more expensive than a sedum or natural roof.
-This is because of the additional buffering capacity to be incorporated.
+A retention roof is more expensive than a sedum or green roof.
+This is due to the additional buffer capacity that needs to be built in.

-A retention roof costs no extra space in your yard.
+A retention roof does not take up any extra space in your garden.

 Difficulty

 It is important that the roof can bear enough weight to prevent leaks.
-The roof structure must have enough load-bearing capacity.
-There is water on the roof all the time, so everything must be properly finished and checked.
+The roof structure must have sufficient load-bearing capacity.
+There is always water on the roof, so everything must be properly finished and checked.

 Earthmoving

-No earth moving is required.
+No earthworks are required.
 However, the substrate and plants must be installed on the roof.

 Maintenance

-As in the garden, plants on the roof also need maintenance.
+Just like in the garden, plants on the roof also need maintenance.
 Fertilizing annually is good for the plants.
-Tip: Before installing, think about maintenance.
+Tip: think about maintenance before planting.
 Checking drainage is important.

 Retention roofs reduce heat stress and can store water for reuse.
-The roof also contributes to biodiversity through planting.
+The roof also contributes to biodiversity through its vegetation.

 Biodiversity